Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Introduction

+Understanding the paramagnetic phase of Li$_2$MnO$_3$ holds great significance, particularly considering the operational temperature range of room temperature and the relatively low N\'eel temperature ($T_N$) of Li$_2$MnO$_3$ at 36 K \cite{LeeJPCM2012}.
+However, conventional nonmagnetic calculations fail to accurately describe the paramagnetic spin order due to the absence of a local spin in the nonmagnetic phase, while the paramagnetic phase exhibits an averaged spin of zero due to the fluctuations of the local spin.
+To investigate the paramagnetic phase of Li$_2$MnO$_3$, recently developed DFT-based methods \cite{GambinoPRB2022, TrimarchiPRB2018, DU2022100805} or many-body techniques such as dynamical mean-field theory (DMFT) are required.

-Other transition metal oxides Li batteries, such as LiCoO$_2$ \cite{IsaacsPRB2020} and LiNiO$_2$ \cite{KorotinPRB2019} are also studied within DFT+DMFT, and it has been shown that the electronic structure and the energy gap size of LiNiO$_2$ strongly depends on the choice of the different Wannier basis \cite{KorotinPRB2019}.
-Since the symmetry of Li$_2$MnO$_3$ ($C2/m$), is lower than the symmetry of LiNiO$_2$ ($R\bar{3}m$), the distortion of TM-O octahedron is larger in Li$_2$MnO$_3$, and thus the choice of the Wannier basis can be even more important for Li$_2$MnO$_3$.
-Therefore, the systematic study of Li$_2$MnO$_3$ with different basis is needed within DFT+DMFT.
+Other transition metal oxides for the cathode Li-ion batteries such as LiCoO$_2$ \cite{IsaacsPRB2020} and LiNiO$_2$ \cite{KorotinPRB2019}, which have higher symmetry ($R\bar{3}m$, No. 166), are also studied within DFT+DMFT.
+Interestingly, it has been shown that the electronic structure and the size of the energy gap in LiNiO$_2$ strongly rely on the choice of the different Wannier basis \cite{KorotinPRB2019}.
+Since the symmetry of Li$_2$MnO$_3$ ($C2/m$) is lower than the symmetry of LiNiO$_2$ ($R\bar{3}m$), the distortion of TM-O octahedron is larger in Li$_2$MnO$_3$.
+Consequently, the off-diagonal elements in Li$_2$MnO$_3$ become more pronounced and play a crucial role.
+Therefore, a systematic study to examine the impact of these off-diagonal elements and the selection of various Wannier bases within the DFT+DMFT framework is needed for Li$_2$MnO$_3$.